 Series Review – The Lyra Novels by Patricia C. Wrede

-The Lyra Novels by Patricia C. Wrede is made up of five books, Shadow Magic (1982), Daughter of Witches (1983), The Harp of Imach Thyssel (1985), Caught in Crystal (1987), and The Raven Ring (1994).
-Each story follows a different set of characters in the same magical realm and each book builds on the next in a satisfying and logical way.
-That said, every book in the series could be read as a standalone.
+The Lyra Novels by Patricia C. Wrede includes five books, Shadow Magic (1982), Daughter of Witches (1983), The Harp of Imach Thyssel (1985), Caught in Crystal (1987), and The Raven Ring (1994).
+Each story follows a different set of characters in the same magical realm, and each book builds on the next, satisfyingly and logically.
+That said, every book in the series could read as a standalone.

 Genre-wise, The Lyra Novels are a fantasy series, so expect warring kingdoms, magical artifacts causing trouble, and a variety of memorable heroes and heroines.

-In a lot of ways, The Lyra Novels are also your typical eighties fantasy romp, and I loved every minute of it (some minutes more than others).
+In many ways, The Lyra Novels are also your typical eighties fantasy romp, and I loved every minute of it (some minutes more than others).
 There are magic forests, immortal/ancient beings, and each story also features a variation on the coming of age story.

-Characters are coming into their own, either finding out their true potential or returning to their roots at long last.
-Personally, I love this, making me love the series even more.
+Characters come into their own, either finding out their true potential or returning to their roots at long last.
+I love this, making me appreciate the series even more.

 Overall, the story is solid.
-Patricia C Wrede writes similarly to Anne McCaffrey and Tamora Pierce, so if you’re a fan of these fantasy authors then you should enjoy The Lyra books.
+Patricia C Wrede writes similarly to Anne McCaffrey and Tamora Pierce, so if you’re a fan of these fantasy authors, you should enjoy The Lyra books.

 Generally, I enjoyed the world she created in The Lyra Novels, and I also appreciated the magic system.
 As the characters learned, so did we.
 There were times I mixed up the geography of the world a little bit, but that could just be me.

-Besides the good world-building, there were memorable romances, but it never overshadows the main plot.
+Besides the excellent world-building, there were memorable romances, but it never overshadows the main plot.
 Still, there were some sweet romances in the series romance fans will appreciate.

 Still, it was odd reading this series.
-I know Patricia C. Wrede from The Enchanted Forest Chronicles, and Sorcery and Cecilia (Or the Enchanted Chocolate Pot), and both of those books have a ton of humor embedded in the core of the story.
+I know Patricia C. Wrede from The Enchanted Forest Chronicles, and Sorcery and Cecilia (Or The Enchanted Chocolate Pot).
+Both of those books have a ton of humor embedded in the core of the story.
 There is markedly less humor in The Lyra Novels.
-This is not a bad thing, by any means, but if you are familiar with Wrede through her more humorous works, be prepared for the shift.
+The lack of humor is not a bad thing, by any means, but if you are familiar with Wrede through her more humorous works, be prepared for the shift.

 Patricia C. Wrede

 Reading this series, however, I was reminded just how talented of a writer Wrede is.
 She can write serious fantasy and poke fun at the genre in her satire.
-Wrede also writes dynamic characters you want to follow, and a fictional world that draws you in.
+Wrede also writes dynamic characters you want to follow, and a fictional world that draws you into the story throughout.